Rolf Zuckowski

 Rolf Zuckowski (born 12 May 1947) is a German singer-songwriter.
 He has written and composed music especially for children, but his songs are very popular among adults, too.
 His compositions involve children in music throughout their childhood and accompany their daily life.
 Meanwhile, many of his songs have attained the status of Folk songs.

+He also is the father of composer and songwriter Alexander Zuckowski, who used to play bass guitar in his father's band.

 Early life

 Zuckowski was born in Hamburg, Germany, and attended the Albrecht-Thaer-Gymnasium, where he completed his abitur.
 He gained his first skills and experience as a musician in school at the age of 18.
 He was part of the school band "The BeAthovens," where he played the guitar and sang.
 In 1967, he released his first album, "Happy to be happy," and began to study Economics at Hamburg University.
 After his graduation in 1972, Zuckowski worked for the music publishing firm International Music Publishers Hans Sikorski.